jmachado100/Cypress/README.md

 This file has got tests that involve the functionality of removing exiting todo items to the list

 #
-It was also develop a bundle of BDD/Gherkin-based acceptance tests with support of cucumber library:
+It was also developed a bundle of BDD/Gherkin-based acceptance tests with support of cucumber library:

 ## BDD

 ### Edit.feature
-This file simulates the functionality of editing a todo that is already created
+This file simulates the functionality of editing a todo element that is already created

 ### history.feature
-This file simulates the functionality of seeing the history of todo that were completed our deleted by the user
+This file simulates the functionality of seeing the history of todo elements that were completed, added or deleted by the user